scottmillers/Terraform/aws/bioinformatics/docs/omics-r2r-error.md

 # AWS HealthOmics R2RWorkflows fail to run

 ## Problem Statement

-- We have been using Ready2Run Workflows
-- We primarily using the NVIDIA Parabricks Germline HaplotypeCaller WGS for up to 50X(7709200), and the NVIDIA Parabricks Germline HaplotypeCaller WGS for up to 30X(4974161).
+- We have been using the NVIDIA Parabricks Germline HaplotypeCaller WGS for up to 50X(7709200) Ready2Run workflow to run our Bioinformatics pipelines
 - These workflows ran with the same account permissions, and the same data, in August 2023
 - These workflow no longer run

 ## What are the error messages?

+Here is the console error message:

 ![Error](images/7709200-error.png)

-When I View the Cloudwatch logs I get the following:
+The Cloudwatch logs are:

 ```
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------